 My lifelong struggling with mental illness sometimes gets in the way.
 Clinical depression, social anxiety, and obsessive-compulsive tendencies are a debilitating combination.
 Medications help to keep the highs and lows manageable.
 But, they aren’t a cure.
-Music & art keeps me from feeling like suicidal shit all of the time, though.
-It’s my other world that I live in.
+Music & art is my other world that I live in.

-I seldom drink alcohol and I loathe beer.
+I seldom drink alcohol (preferably alone, when I do) and I loathe beer.
 I don’t smoke tobacco or abuse any drugs.
 It doesn’t really matter to me if anybody else does, unless it gets in the way of working or becomes obnoxious.
 Marijuana and hallucinogens are more tolerated than harder drugs.

-I am open to different thinking – but aggressive sexism, racism, homophobia, or transphobia is not tolerated.
+I am open to different ways of thinking – but aggressive sexism, racism, homophobia, or trans-phobia is not tolerated.
 I am LGBTQ-supportive and have friends from all sorts of different backgrounds.
 Bigots are not welcome.
 Go away.

 There are not many groups that I believe I would fit into if I didn’t begin from scratch.
 I never had any delusions about “making it big” or getting rich.
 Earning a decent living as a self-employed artist-musician would be great, if possible.
 I am content if I make enough money to cover expenses, have a good dinner, and pay a few bills.